Best Apps to Use with Skylight Calendar (2026)

 ---

-Most families think they need a better calendar.
+Most families don’t need a better calendar.

-- Skylight = display
+- Skylight = shared family calendar and display

-- Google Calendar = infrastructure
+- Google Calendar = optional sync and infrastructure layer

-- Parendipity = automation layer
+- Parendipity = input + organization layer

 The Rise of AI Tools for Parents